cgtuebingen/spatial_xr/README.md

 ## Description:

+Currently, many companies are delving into the realm of mixed reality.
+However, their interfaces often remain flat 2D projections in a 3D world, falling short of the immersive future we envision.
+What if, instead, apps were interactive 3D objects?
+With Weather Globe, we bring this vision to life.

 Dive into an immersive weather experience with Weather Globe!
 Discover real-time weather conditions and forecasts for any location in the world, right from your virtual workspace.
+Weather Globe transforms the mundane task of checking the weather into a visually captivating experience.
+Imagine interacting with a realistic, 3D globe that integrates with your virtual environment.
+Rotate it, zoom in, or explore different regions with just a few gestures.

-Whether you want to sync your weather with colleagues in New York or simply enjoy a scenic weather display, Weather Globe is your ultimate virtual weather companion.
+Whether you need to sync weather updates with colleagues in New York, coordinate international travel plans, or simply enjoy a dynamic and scenic weather display, Weather Globe is your ultimate virtual weather companion.
+It not only provides precise weather information but also enhances your workspace with a stunning, interactive visualization that brings the global climate into your hands.

+Say goodbye to flat, uninspiring weather apps and embrace a new era of immersive interaction with Weather Globe.
+Experience weather in 3D like never before and elevate your virtual workspace to new heights.

 ## Features